-4.3 HORIZONTAL DIRECTIONAL DRILLING
+4.2 HORIZONTAL DIRECTIONAL DRILLING

-HDD will be performed in accordance with the Horizontal Directional Drilling Preliminary Site Investigation and Planning Report included as Appendix J, the specifications described in Section 4.2.1 "Installation and the Performance Controls" below, the Inadvertent Release and Recovery Plan included as Appendix J, and the BMP Document (BMP Document, Section 8.1).
+Horizontal direction drilling (HDD) will be performed in accordance with the Horizontal Direction Drilling Preliminary Site Investigation and Planning Report included as Appendix J, the specifications described in Section 4.2.1 "Installation and the Performance Controls" below, and the Inadvertent Release and Recovery Plan included as Appendix J, and the BMP document (2012 BMPs, Section 8.1).
+There are no known hazardous materials within the work area for Segment 1 or 2 that could affect HDD operations.
 Dewatering procedures at the bore pits are described in Section 4.3.2.
-Table 4-1 describes the locations of HDD in Segment 8.
+Table 4.1 describes the location of HDD in Segment 1 and 2.
 More specific design details are included in Appendix J and the HDD design drawings in Appendix C.

-Table 4-1.
-Segment 8 HDD Locations
+Table 4.1- Segment 1 and 2 HDD Locations